Tele Vue TV-60 Review

-During those years the TV-60 was invaluable.
+During those years the TV-60 was ideal.
 I would walk through an archway to the lake front promenade and set up there, or climb up into the terraced vineyards behind town where it was really dark.
 I had memorable views with it and even used it to search for comet McNaught from a viewpoint high above Lake Geneva.
-I can’t think of another ‘scope portable enough to hike with the way I did with the TV-60, simple enough to be set up and observing in moments.

 My viewing spot in the Swiss vineyards.

 At A Glance

 Data from TV.

 Tele Vue’s first true grab-and-go ‘scopes, the ones that started a revolution in keep-it-simple visual astronomy at a moment’s notice, were the Ranger and Pronto.
 These scopes had very different tubes, but they shared the same 70mm/480mm optics.
 Those optics were good quality, but cheap ED glass meant they were nonetheless achromats.

 The Pronto was aimed at the astro’ market, with a sliding dew shield with screw-in dust cap, a heavier tube and a 2 inch rack-and-pinion focuser; the Ranger was much lighter, with a draw-tube and a helical focuser and was aimed more at birders and nature viewers, or astronomers wanting the lightest possible scope purely for visual.